 - a.
 Location outside the Special Flood Hazard Area; or - b.
-Elevation or floodproofing of the structure to at least two feet above the Base Flood Elevation.
+Elevation or floodproofing of the structure, together with attendant utility and sanitary facilities, to at least two feet above the Base Flood Elevation.

 3. INGRESS AND EGRESS FOR NEW CRITICAL FACILITIES